The 7 Secrets of Motivating Teenagers

 3. Let Them Learn From Failure

-When parents constantly step and rescue their teen’s from failing they undermine their teenager’s ability to grow up.
+When parents constantly step and rescue their teens from failing they undermine their teenager’s ability to grow up.
 No parent wants to see their kids fail, but it is through failure that we grow and learn to improve.
+A teenager who doesn’t fail is often an unmotivated teenager.

 If your teen is responsible for taking the rubbish out every week and they don’t get it done, then they become responsible for managing the mess and overflowing bins for the following week.
-They will learn more from this than by a parent repeatedly nagging them at 11pm the night before, or doing it for them.
+They will learn more from this than from a parent repeatedly nagging them at 11 pm the night before, or doing it for them.

 (If your teen doesn’t study and passes anyway then there is no issue – except the sense of perceived injustice parents are inclined to feel.)